angarsky/diveintopython/learn/functions/global_variables.md

 In this example, the function `func` is creating a new local variable `x` by assigning it a value of `10`.
 So, the `print` statement inside the function is referring to the local variable and not the global variable.
 However, when the `print` statement is called outside the function, it refers to the global variable `x`.

-## How global variables work in python
+## How global variables work in Python

 **Global variables** are variables that can be accessed and modified throughout the code, regardless of where they are declared.
 The **variable scopes** in Python determine the accessibility of variables in different parts of the code.
 Python supports three variable scopes - **local, global, and nonlocal**. **Local variables** are variables that are declared and used within a particular function or block of code, and their scope is limited to that particular function or block of code.